Call Us: 240-452-4602

 As Bokhara rugs have specific design pattern, isn’t it possible to have almost identical rugs all over?
 The interesting thing is it doesn’t happen.
 Two handmade Bokhara rugs can never be the same.
 The asymmetrical knot selection doesn’t influence the overall consistency of the rug.

-Yomud Bokharas are named after the large Yomud tribe who are located over most of Central Asia.
+Yomud Bokharas are named after the large Yomud tribe who is located over most of Central Asia.
 Yomud Bokhara rugs have a more Caucasian-like (meaning from the Caucus region) design.
 They feature a deep red field with either Persian or Turkish knots.

 One of the most common designs has the field divided into four by a Greek cross, with small white octagons woven in the quarters.
 A less common design has an all-over field of a diamond lattice pattern with geometric medallions within each diamond.